Search

 Webster University management courses are also offered at Webster’s international campuses, providing an opportunity for Webster University students to study with faculty members and students from various parts of the world.

-Webster University also offers upper-division degree-completion programs in management for adults with professional work experience and the equivalent of two or more years of previous college-level work at its metropolitan campuses in Los Angeles, California; and Charleston, Columbia and Greenville, South Carolina.
+Webster University also offers upper-division degree-completion programs in management for adults with professional work experience and the equivalent of two or more years of previous college-level work at its metropolitan campuses in Charleston, Columbia and Greenville, South Carolina.
 These students must complete general education requirements.

 Special Requirements